How to Rebuild Trust After Betrayal

 Rebuild communication patterns

 Most couples think they have a betrayal problem.
-They also have a communication problem.

 After betrayal, communication often becomes short, tense, or reactive.